martinrotter/rssguard/docs/source/features/skins.md

 As stated above, there are specific files that each skin folder must contain:
 * `metadata.xml` - XML file with basic information about the skin's name, author etc.
 * `qt_style.qss` - [Qt stylesheet](https://doc.qt.io/qt-5/stylesheet.html) file
+* `qt_style_forced.qss` - Qt stylesheet which is applied everytime, even with `Use skin colors` turned off
+* `html_style.css` - master CSS which is applied to each article
-* `html_*.html`  - HTML files which are dynamically put together to create a complete HTML pages for various things, like newspaper view, article viewer, or error page
+* `html_*.html`  - HTML files which are dynamically put together to create a complete HTML pages for article viewer

 Note that not all skins have to provide a full-blown theming for every UI component of RSS Guard.
 Skin can provide just a custom HTML/CSS setup for article viewer and a minimal Qt CSS styling for UI controls.